 Sentiment.
 It can be a good reason and sometimes a bad reason for restoring a classic car, and over the years I’ve seen countless examples of both.
 The bad is when a loved one passes away before their dream car project has been completed, but the project requires intensive amounts of work to complete yet their loved ones feel compelled to complete the process spending tens of thousands of dollars over the value of the car.

-One great example of restoring a classic car for all the right reasons is Jennifer Garner’s 1956 Ford F100.
+One great example of restoring a classic car for all the right reasons is Jennifer Gardner’s 1956 Ford F100.
 Her father Tim and grandfather Jim years ago built this great little truck.
 Both worked as heavy diesel mechanics for a large local truck dealer.
-This Father/Son duo worked well together and also built another ’56 Ford F100 as well as a 1940 Ford coupe.
+This father/son duo worked well together and also built another ’56 Ford F100 as well as a 1940 Ford coupe.

-Like any good mechanic, more power is better and the stock Ford Y-block engine was replaced with a huge Ford 460 cubic inch engine.
+Like any good mechanic, they believed more power is better and the stock Ford Y-block engine was replaced with a huge Ford 460 cubic inch engine.
 Jennifer recalls memories of riding with her father in the truck and attending numerous car shows and events together.
-Shortly after completing the interior in the truck Jennifer’s father was trailering the truck home when a deer jumped out into the roadway severely damaging the front of the truck.
+Shortly after completing the interior in the truck, Jennifer’s father was trailering the truck home when a deer jumped out into the roadway, severely damaging the front of the truck.